codeonlyjs/website/content/guide/components.md

 // ---

-class MyDialog extends Dialog
+class MyDialog extends Dialog /* i: extending Dialog, not Component */ {
-{
     // This template will be "re-templated" by the base Dialog class
-    // to wrap it in <dialog>, <form> etc... before compilation static template = {
+    // to wrap it in <dialog>, <form> etc... static template = {
         title: "My Dialog's Title",
         id: "my-dialog",